+- 3 Preface

-- 6 Publications of The Mercury Rises
+- 6 Previous editions of The Mercury Rises

 - 10 What is climate change and how does it affect us?

 - 14 Water

 - 18 Climate change and the economy

 - Technology and the agricultural sector in the context of climate change

-- 26 Climate change and the deciduous fruit industry
+- 27 Climate change and the deciduous fruit industry

 - 30 Conservation agriculture

-- 33 Climate change and the Fourth industrial Revolution
+- 33 Climate change and the fourth industrial revolution

 - 36 Climate change and alien vegetation

-- 40 The effects of climate change on pests, plagues and bees \\\\\
+- The effects of climate change on pests, plagues and bees

-- 44 FruitLook
+- 44 Fruitlook

-- 48 Latest predictions regarding climate change (IPCC REPORT)
+- Latest predictions regarding climate change (IPCC report)

-- 50 Forecasts regarding climate change (IPCC REPORT) - Part 2
+- Forecasts regarding climate change (IPCC report) Part 2

-- 54 Climate change and weeds
+- Climate change and weeds

 - 58 Donkeys and climate change

+"TWENTY-FIVE YEARS

-"TWENTY-FIVE YEARS AGO PEOPLE COULD BE EXCUSED FOR NOT KNOWING MUCH, OR DOING MUCH, ABOUT CLIMATE CHANGE.
-TODAY WE HAVE NO EXCUSE."
+AGO PEOPLE COULD

+BE EXCUSED FOR NOT

+KNOWING MUCH, OR

+DOING MUCH, ABOUT

+CLIMATE CHANGE.
+TODAY

+WE HAVE NO EXCUSE."